Professional Chinese-French Translation Company

 - Nobody can learn these two languages and thus become a translator.
 Namely, of all the Chinese-French translators in our language team, no one has a mother tongue besides Chinese or French.
 The reason is apparent: French and Chinese belong to a different language family, and it is hard for people from other cultural backgrounds to learn Chinese/French thoroughly.

 - More and more Chinese are learning French nowadays.
-There are 153 Chinese universities and colleges opened a French major, and the number of French students in China is increasing each year.
-As the influence of French culture and business environment, the number of Chinese-French translators will be growing for a long time.
+There are 153 Chinese universities and colleges that opened a French major, and the number of French students in China is increasing each year.
+With the influence of French culture and business environment, the number of Chinese-French translators will be growing for a long time.

 - All of our full-time Chinese-French translators are girls.
 Are girls more suitable for translation jobs?
 Nobody knows, and it is a fact inside Jinyu.
 But anyway, whatever the gender of our Chinese-French translator is, our professional translation and interpretation services have gained us a high satisfaction rate of 98.6%.
 Contact us for your translation project.

 Here are some examples of Chinese to French translations from our projects: